necromuralist/boston_housing/boston_housing/model_prediction.rst

 .. '

-I think that this model seems to make a reasonable prediction for the given data (Boston Suburbs in 1970), but I'm not sure that I agree that the data for an entire suburb is necessarily generalizable for a specific unit within a suburb.
-What this model predicts is that a suburb with attributes similar to the client's would have our predicted median value, but within each suburb there would likely be a bit of variance.
-I would also think that separating out the upper-class houses would give a better model for this particular client, given the sub-median values for his or her features, and the right-skew of the data.
-If the goal was to predict median prices for suburbs, then I would use this model, but not for individual sales.
+I think that this model seems reasonable for the given data (Boston Suburbs in 1970), but I think that I might be hesitant to predict the value for a specific house using it, given that we are using aggregate-values for entire suburbs, not values for individual houses.
+I would also think that separating out the upper-class houses would give a better model for certain clients, given the right-skew of the data.
+Also, the median MSE for the best model was ~32 so taking the square root of this gives an 'average' error of about $5,700, which seems fairly high, given the low median-values for the houses.
+I think that the model gives a useful ball-park-figure estimate, but I think I'd have to qualify the certainty of prediction for future clients, noting also the age of the data and not extrapolating much beyond 1970.